 About the Program

-AVID's mission is to close the achievement gap by preparing all students for college readiness and success in a global society.
-We are composed of an interdisciplinary site team that promotes: a structured college preparatory system, direct academic support, school-wide approach to curriculum and rigor.
+AVID's mission is to close the achievement gap by preparing all students for college and/or career readiness and success in a global society.
+We are composed of an interdisciplinary site team that promotes: a structured college preparatory system, direct academic support, and school-wide approaches to curriculum and rigor.

 The AVID Student